 So, without further ado, let’s dive right into the 15 best Android Nougat features.
 You may already know a couple of these, but why take the chance and miss out an important one?

 The options can be found under the battery settings.
-Though few apps like Facebook and Messenger continue to be huge guzzlers of battery juice, even when optimized.
+Though few apps such as Facebook and Messenger continue to be huge guzzlers of battery juice even when optimized.

 2. Better Notification Control

 So, the new shopping app has been relentless in its display of discount coupons, right?
 While you can’t go ahead and ban the app (shopping is a therapy, remember?), this nifty little trick will take care of your hassles.
 The next time a notification arrives, long-press on it and tap on Block all notifications.

 There’s also the prospect of making the notifications mellow down a bit through Show notification silently, instead of outright blocking them.
 If you want the same option for a different app, head over to Notifications and choose the required option.

 For the folks who haven’t been blessed with an infinite data plan, you can heave a sigh of relief.

 Nougat sports a built-in data saver feature which makes the apps use lesser data by limiting the background data usages.

 Furthermore, it also informs apps to use less data on the foreground as well.
 This doesn’t necessarily mean that apps will completely stop using data but they will do so less frequently.

 Agreed that the quick settings menu can turn out to be really helpful as it gets things done in a jiffy.
 Plus, it also lets you customize tiles as per your convenience.
 So if you don’t want the hotspot icon, you can easily swap it with a different one.